Pelosi pursues articles of impeachment against Trump, says democracy at stake

 In 1998, a Republican-led House passed articles of impeachment against Democratic President Bill Clinton, charges arising from a sexual relationship he had with a White House intern.
 The other president impeached by the House but left in office by the Senate was Andrew Johnson in 1868, three years after the U.S. Civil War.

-Asked if he was concerned that impeachment would tarnish his legacy, Trump told reporters at the White House, “No, not at all, not at all.
+Asked if he was concerned that impeachment would tarnish his legacy, Trump told reporters at the White House: “No, not at all, not at all.
 It’s a hoax, it’s a big fat hoax.”

-Reporting by Susan Heavey, Susan Cornwell and Richard Cowan; Additional reporting by Jeff Mason, David Morgan, Tim Ahmann and Lisa Lambert; Writing by Paul Simao and Sonya Hepinstall; Editing by Will Dunham
+Reporting by Susan Heavey, David Morgan, Susan Cornwell and Richard Cowan; Additional reporting by Jeff Mason, Tim Ahmann and Lisa Lambert; Writing by Paul Simao and Sonya Hepinstall; Editing by Will Dunham and Peter Cooney